 HOPE student programming includes Healthcare Career and Exploration opportunities provided by student participation in career training, career exploration, clinical practicums, projects, course credit, Capstone and /or research.
-HOPE programming includes high school students through college and university.
+HOPE programming is open to high school students through college and university.
 Students in high school include Transitional Partnership Program (TPP), Medical Assistants (MA), Healthcare Seminar, Healthcare Explorers while University students complete coursework for credit, Capstone, Healthcare practicums, Quality Improvement Projects and Research including the long standing highly successful Summer Scholars program provided within the nationally recognized Family Medicine Residency located at the Ventura County Medical Center.

 Our goal is to inspire the next generation of healthcare leaders for Ventura County.

 The following programs are available:

 - HOPE Medical Assistant Clinical Coursework and Practicum Pathway – Contact VCOE/Career Education Center (limited enrollment; course credit) VCOE.ORG/CEC (805) 437-1420.
 Available Fall, Spring, and Summer

 - HOPE Healthcare Seminar for high school students (attending weekly training with Family Medicine Resident Physicians) – Contact VCOE/Career Education Center (limited enrollment; course credit) VCOE.ORG/CEC (805) 437-1420

 - HOPE College and University Students for course credit, research and Capstone – Contact your school’s Career Center (college or university credit may be available; college or university student affiliation agreement signed with VCHCA)